geological-survey-of-queensland/geofeatures-ont/README.md

 <img src="style/gsq.jpg" style="width:25%" />

 # SWEET Geological Features Profile Ontology
-This ontology describes classes of geological and administrative Feature relevant to the duties of the Geological Survey of Queensland.
+This OWL ontology describes sub-classes of geological feature relevant to the duties of the Geological Survey of Queensland.

-As subclasses of the GeoSPARQL Ontology's `Feature` class, this ontology defines `Geological Feature` and `Administrative Feature`.
-Multiple subclasses of those two main classes are also defined.

-Most of the subclasses of `Geological Feature` defined here are not disjoint with other subclasses of it in recognition of the fact that a real-world Feature may be classed in multiple ways. `Administrative Feature` subclasses, however, are all disjoint having been defined disjointly by people.

-References to and positioning of other Features defined elsewhere are made, such as placing the HY_Features model's `Catchment` and `CatchmentAggregate` classes as subclasses of this ontology's `Basin` class (a subclass of `Geological Feature`).
-As a result, the classes of object within the LocI project's [Geofabric dataset](http://linked.data.gov.au/dataset/geofabric))can be related to objects classified using this ontology.
+All elements of this ontology are extracted from the comprehensive set of [Semantic Web for Earth and Environmental Terminology (SWEET) Ontologies](https://github.com/ESIPFed/sweet) ontologies, therefore this ontology is a *profile* of SWEET.

+The details of the *profile* are described using the [W3C](https://www.w3.org)'s [Profiles Vocabulary](https://www.w3.org/TR/dx-prof/).

 ## Online
 This ontology will soon be visible online at its namespace URI location: